-Indeed, practicing leadership at the bionically balanced entity is like swinging a pendulum.
-The leader oscillates between the four organisational-vitals [leadership, strategy, design (architecture), and people] and many never know with certainty which of the four OV’s are working well or not.
+Indeed, practicing leadership at the bionically balanced organisation is like swinging a pendulum.
+The leader oscillates between the four organisational-vitals [leadership, strategy, design (architecture), and people] and many never with certainty, tell which of the four OV’s are working well or not.

-Effective and smart leaders move on voluntarily when they can longer meet the above four demands of leadership anchoring and leverage.
-To move on is no admission of ineptitude.
-To the contrary, it’s a sign of sound and credible leadership.
+Effective and smart leaders move on when they can longer sustain any of the above four leadership-anchoring variables.
+To move on, is no admission of ineptitude.
+To the contrary, it’s a clean break and a sign of sound and credible leadership.

 Leadership maturity and success correlate with knowing when it’s time to move on to a new challenge.
 Trust your gut feeling.